 Using this combination of approaches, nearly 550,000 consultations have taken place since the current humanitarian crisis started in March 2013.
 Of these, more than 263,000 cases were children under five years with a confirmed malaria diagnosis.
 Without the appropriate and timely treatment provided by MENTOR supported health care workers, these children would have been at high risk of death.
 In parallel to the very successful clinical results of the community based approach, very important extensive health education has been carried out to promote prevention against the most common diseases and to encourage early treatment seeking.
 Different approaches are applied through sensitisation activities carried out directly by the community health workers in their village, coupled with targeted training of influential people in the communities (including women’s groups and youth clubs) as well as large scale health promotion campaigns (with film projections, football matches, quizzes etc.).

-Recently, MENTOR has taken on the responsibility of leading a consortium of three international NGOs (including International Medical Corps and Cordaid) funded by the UK Department for International Development to improve health care to 460, 000 people across four prefectures.
+Recently, MENTOR has taken on the responsibility of leading a consortium of three international NGOs (including International Medical Corps and Cordaid) funded by the UK Foreign, Commonwealth, and Development Office to improve health care to 460, 000 people across four prefectures.
 Find out more about the consortium here.